kindasimple/coursera-getting-and-cleaning-data/README.md

 For details on the raw dataset, visit their [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-There is one script `run_analysis.R` which loads the raw data, performs transformations to tidy the data, and saves the output in the data folder as `tidy.1.txt` and `tidy.2.txt`.
+There is one script `run_analysis.R` which loads the raw data, performs transformations to tidy the data, and saves the output in the data folder.
+There are several different data formats saved as:

+* tidy.data.activities.txt _(incomplete)_
+* tidy.data.grouped.txt
+* tidy.data.melted.txt
+* tidy.data.nested.txt

 The code book describing the variables, data, and transformations is available [CodeBook.md](./CodeBook.md).

 ## Instructions